 3.)
 This is, by far, the largest scorpion found in North America.

 4.)
-Their primary prey is insects, spiders, and other scorpions.
+Their primary prey are insects, spiders, and other scorpions.

 But wait, there’s more on the desert hairy scorpion!